auru/redux-unity-router/README.md

 };
 ```

-Then require those routes and set up your store like that:
+Then require those routes and set up your store like this:

 ```js
 /* store.js */

 import { createStore, applyMiddleware, compose, combineReducers } from 'redux';

 import routes from './routes.js';